2 Integrating Salesforce with Excel, SQL Server, and QuickBooks

 5. Accept the default format when prompted.

-6. In the Flat File Connection Manager Editor dialog box, in the File name box, type the name of the text file you want the Salesforce and QuickBooks data to be written to.
+6. In the Flat File Connection Manager Editor dialog box, in the File name box, enter the name of the text file you want the Salesforce and QuickBooks data to be written to.

 7. Make sure that the Unicode check box is selected.